gaudiatech/pyved-engine/docs/index.md

 - **Objective**: The primary objective of PYV is to elevate the accessibility, learnability, and overall experience of Python game development to new heights.

-- **Aspiration**: PYV aspires to elevate Python game development by ensuring it becomes easier to use, easier to learn, and more reliable.
+- **Aspirations**: PYV aspires to elevate Python game development by ensuring it becomes easier to use, easier to learn, and more reliable.

 But how a *simple pygame wrapper* will do this ?